Bulldogs split against Mustangs

 Kaden Bohnsack scored the first five points of the second quarter and the Bulldogs would go on a 10-0 run.
 Jace Nelson would stop the bleeding with two free throws for the Mustangs.

-Gering led by 20 at one point in the frame but Gordon-Rushville would cut it to nine by the end of the frame to 34-25.
+Gering led by 20 at one point in the quarter but Gordon-Rushville would cut it to nine by the end of the frame to 34-25.

 Uriah Ybarra led Gering with nine points with Bohnsack right behind with seven.
-Gordon-Rushville’s Ellis Livingston led all scorers at half with 12 points as Carter Anderson had five.
+Gordon-Rushville’s Ellis Livingston led all scorers at half with 12 points and Carter Anderson had five.

 The second half was back and forth as Gering kept their foot on the gas, outscoring Gordon-Rushville 18-12 in the third quarter.